gutohertzog/log-finder/README.md

 <div id='done'></div>

 ## DONE
-* [ X ] Implement a log file with the history of searches.
+* [X] Implement a log file with the history of searches.

 <div id='history'></div>